-Open Data Services is a new and growing workers co-operative.
-We deliver sustainable support for world-changing open data projects, including the Open Contracting Data Standard, the 360Giving open philanthropy initiative, the International Aid Transparency Initiative (IATI) and Open Referral.
+Open Data Services is a growing workers co-operative.
+We deliver sustainable support for world-changing open data projects, including the Open Contracting Data Standard, the 360Giving open philanthropy initiative, the International Aid Transparency Initiative (IATI), Open Referral and the Beneficial Ownership Data Standard.

 We’re an interdisciplinary team, with developers, analysts and researchers working together to create tools and services that help organisations publish and use open data for social change.

-Since we started in 2015 we’ve grown from 4 to 11 co-operative members based across the UK, providing family friendly and flexible working.
+Since we started in 2015 we’ve grown from 4 to 15 staff and co-operative members based across the UK, providing family friendly and flexible working.
 We’re creating a great place to work, whilst contributing to open data impacts across the world.

 We welcome applications from under-represented minorities and we value diversity within our workforce.
 If we can do anything to facilitate your application, please get in touch.